summerofgeorge/stats-ms-excel-toronto/README.md

 How do a thousand imaginary roulette throws demonstrate the most important theorem of data analysis?
 What is the “margin of error,” and why is it usually reported as 2-3%?
 We’ll use Excel to answer these questions and more.

+### For more exercises like these, [subscribe for FREE access to my data education resource library](https://georgejmount.com/subscribe/).

+#### To host a presentation at your meetup or organization, or to get in touch, [drop me a line or set up a free call on Microsoft Bookings](https://georgejmount.com/contact/).